Joseph Galloway: Exile in Britain

-In 1778, he fled to Britain with his daughter, never to return to the United States, becoming a leading spokesman of American Loyalists in London.
+In 1778, he fled to Britain with his daughter Elizabeth, never to return to the United States.
+There, he would become a leading spokesman of American Loyalists in London.
 The General Assembly of Pennsylvania convicted him of high treason and confiscated his estates, which included Trevose Manor, now known as Growdon Mansion, and much of the land that is now Bensalem Township, Pennsylvania.
 In 1779, he appeared as a government witness in a parliamentary enquiry into the conduct of Lord Howe and General Howe during the Philadelphia Campaign, of which he was deeply critical.
-When Galloway fled Philadelphia with the British, his wife Grace remained in the city with the hope of retaining the rights of their property (her ancestorial property).
+When Galloway fled Philadelphia with the British, his wife Grace remained in the city with the hope of retaining the rights of their property (her ancestral property).
 They expected that she would be able to join her daughter and husband afterwards, but Charles Willson Peale evicted her.

 Galloway was influential in convincing the British that a vast reservoir of Loyalist support could be tapped by British initiatives, thus setting up the British invasion of the American South.
 After the war, he spent his remaining years in religious studies and writing.
 He died a widower in Watford, Hertfordshire on August 29, 1803; his wife had died on February 6, 1782.